Crawl Workflow Settings¶

 Waits on the page after initial HTML page load for a set number of seconds prior to moving on to next steps such as link extraction and behaviors.
 Can be useful with pages that are slow to load page contents.

-Limits amount of elapsed time behaviors have to complete.
+Limits the amount of elapsed time that behaviors have to complete.

 Delay Before Next Page¶

-Waits on the page for a set period of elapsed time after any behaviors have finished running.
-This can be helpful to avoid rate limiting however it will slow down your crawl.
+Waits on the page for a set number of seconds before unloading the current page.
+If any behaviors are enabled, this delay will take place after all behaviors have finished running.
+This can be helpful to avoid rate limiting.

 Browser Settings¶